chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/Design Files/Trial/README.md

 ## Device Behaviour:
  - Here we can see the NFopt and Gains behaviour wrt frequency.
- - We can also see the operational temperature of the device which is less than 75° C, which perfectly fits with our specification.
+ - We can also see the **operational temperature of the device which is less than 75° C**, which perfectly fits with our specification.

    ![MWT-1 Device datasheet-22](https://github.com/chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/assets/123294639/1bf6c1dd-d839-4201-a44b-e1ceb6ab1d8c)